Alenp12/Tweet-profanity-checker/README.md

 This is a Python program that reads tweets from a file and calculates the degree of profanity for each tweet based on a set of racial slurs.

 # Prerequisites
-To run this program, you need to have Python 3 installed on your system.
+To run this program, you need to have latest version of Python or PyCharm installed on your system.
+You can also use google colab.

 # Usage
 Clone this repository to your local machine.